Norway & the Fjords Cruises

 Senja

 Dock at Senja, one of the most ruggedly beautiful and less-visited islands in Norway.
 You’ll be awestruck by the scenery on display.
 Senja is Norway’s second largest island but counts fewer than 8,000 inhabitants, most of whom are employed in fishing and aquaculture.
 Sometimes referred to as ‘Norway in miniature’, the island boasts diverse landscapes that seem to change in the blink of an eye.
 One of the best ways to see the island’s many beautiful contrasting topographies is a road trip along the National Scenic Route in Senja.
+The wild Atlantic side boasts towering, rocky mountains that plunge into the sea, while the tranquil southern side is home to lush, green farmland.

 Skjolden